lukekarrys/R2D2/README.md

 #### Whaaaaaaa?!!
 You weren't kidding!
 This is a game changer!
 I want my own!

 **I KNOW RIGHT!?** I need to write up a blog post about this.
-If there is no link here yet, please bug me about it.
-I'm [@lukekarrys](https://twitter.com/lukekarrys) on Twitter.
+If there is no link here yet, please bug me about it. [*Update: [did it.](http://lukecod.es/2014/03/28/beep-boop-ringing-an-r2d2-telephone-with-obihai-asterisk-and-node/)*] I'm [@lukekarrys](https://twitter.com/lukekarrys) on Twitter.

 #### I was still being sarcastic.
 Really, does this have any purpose?